 formula = ~soil.dry)

-Though we did not do so here, information criteria can be used to determine the correct number of latent variables.
+Information criteria can be used to determine the correct number of latent variables, though we did not demonstrate this here.
 Results of the model can be examined in more details using the summary(\cdot) function:

 summary(CGLLVM)